-The Liontrust GF UK Growth Fund returned 0.1% in January.
-The Fund's comparator benchmark, the FTSE All-Share, returned -1.3%.
+The Liontrust UK Growth Fund returned 0.1%\ in January.
+The FTSE All-Share Index comparator benchmark returned -1.3% and the average return in the IA UK All Companies sector, also a comparator benchmark, was -0.9%.

 The year kicked off with investors continuing to debate whether key economies will avoid recession and execute a 'soft landing' in the face of the pressure applied by the two years' of rising interest rates.